What: Outschool is an online learning marketplace where you can teach almost any topic about which you have passion and expertise.

 The dark side

 The only complaint we’ve consistently heard about this platform is that teacher support can be AWOL.
-Site founder Amir Nathoo admits this has been a problem, particularly since the Coronavirus crisis closed traditional classrooms.
-The site’s student sign-ups have doubled in just the past few months, which has overwhelmed customer support.
-He’s hired 10 new customer service agents, and hopes to solve that soon.
+Site founder Amir Nathoo admits this was a problem, particularly when the Coronavirus crisis closed traditional classrooms.
+The site’s student sign-ups doubled in just a few months, which overwhelmed customer support.
+He hired new customer service agents to solve the issue.

 Classes must approved by the site, but that’s more to keep out inappropriate content than to dictate curriculum, says Nathoo.
 Payments are made to teachers usually a week following the start of class.